 To promote sustainable design and reduce undue pressure on the built environment, existing surface parking in the area will be utilized for surplus parking during peak church and community centre times.
-This means that additional parking spaces needed for the site will be accommodated by surrounding uses, the public school to the south has an agreement with the Church regarding the shared parking agreement.
+This means that additional parking spaces needed for the site will be accommodated by surrounding uses, the medical office building to the east has an agreement with the Church regarding the shared parking agreement.